gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The river was higher and faster than it had been during the summer when they had come down here with their other friends to splash and swim and avoid chores.
 "What kind of tech would you want?"
 Gumption asked out of nowhere.
+They were both turning fourteen soon, which meant it would be time for them to be tested to see if they could control any of the village's carefully-hoarded ancient tech.

 "I'd be happy with anything," Maddy replied, relieved by the diversion.